 The M.A. degree provides a broad background in the study of religious traditions and theoretical orientations in the discipline.
 An M.A. student can choose whether s/he will concentrate in one of the five areas of study.
-If s/he chooses to do so, s/he needs to take the courses use S201.
-For the department, the required documents can be uploaded on the online application.
-The three required letters of recommendation can also be sent through the online system.
+If s/he chooses to do so, s/he needs to take the courses recommended for that field of specialization.
+If s/he chooses not to, s/he can pick courses from across the fields.
+Course work usually culminates in a thesis and an oral examination on the thesis.